tdclem/tdclem.github.io/_posts/2022-02-25-cos-diary-session-1.md

 subtitle: "Welcome to Barovia"
 date:   2022-02-25 00:00:00 -0700
 tags: [Curse of Strahd, CoS DM Diary]
+description: "The party travels through the mists and enters the strange land of Barovia."
 ---

 ## You Start in a Tavern!